+Level: Introductory

+Prerequisite: FOD1010: Food Basics

-Description: Students apply the importance of snacks and appetizers related to lifestyle, by
+Description: Students apply the importance of snacks and appetizers related to lifestyle, by making nutritious, as well as delicious, snacks and appetizers.

 Parameters: Access to personal or commercial food preparation facility.

+Outcomes: The student will: